Jalopy-Tech/WUTF8Console/README.md

   1. Go to the menu *Tools* -> *Compiler Options...*.

-  2. Under the section *Add the following commands when calling the linker*, add the command:<br>`-llibwinsane.o` .
+  2. Under the section *Add the following commands when calling the linker*, add the command:<br>`-Llibwinsane.o` .

   3. Click *Ok* to save changes.